Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Algorithms

 \subsubsection{Value-based}

-\begin{description} \item[IDQN] In Independent DQN (IDQN), each agent has a pair of Q-network and target network and uses the off-policy DQN \cite{mnih2015human} for decentralized training in multi-agent environment.
+\begin{description} \item[IDQN] In Independent DQN (IDQN), each agent has a pair of Q-network and target network and uses the off-policy DQN \cite{mnih2015human} for decentralized training in a multi-agent environment.

-\item[Hysteric IDQN] Hysteric IDQN is a variant of IDQN aimed at enhancing coordination in IL.
+\item[Hys-IDQN] Hysteretic IDQN (Hys-IDQN) is a variant of IDQN aimed at enhancing coordination in IL.
 Unlike standard IDQN, it employs two distinct learning rates based on the sign of the Temporal-Difference (TD) error \cite{matignon2007hysteretic}. \end{description}